wiggitywhitney/mcp-commit-story/scripts/mcp-commit-story-prd.md

 Engineering Journal MCP Server

 ## Overview
 A Model Context Protocol (MCP) server designed to capture and generate engineering journal entries within a code repository.
-The journal captures technical progress, decision-making context, and emotional tone, with the goal of producing content that can later be reused for storytelling (e.g., blog posts, conference talks).
+The journal records commits, technical progress, decision-making context, and emotional tone, with the goal of producing content that can be analyzed for patterns and reused for storytelling (e.g., blog posts, conference talks).

 ## Goals
 - Record accurate, structured engineering activity and emotional context
 - Enable narrative storytelling across daily, weekly, and monthly timelines
+- Identify patterns and trends in development work over time
 - Keep entries truthful (anti-hallucination), useful, and minimally intrusive
 - Integrate seamlessly with Git workflows and existing dev tools